sira313/TWCARTY/src/blog/photos-license.md

 #### Legal Simplicity

-All photos here is downloaded from [Pexels](https://pexels.com) that can be downloaded and used for free.
+All photos here are downloaded from [Pexels](https://pexels.com) that can be downloaded and used for free.

 #### What is allowed? 👌